What is an “S Curve”?

-Although it's possible to plot an S-curve by hand or manually, it would be much hassle.
+Although it’s possible to plot an S-curve by hand or manually, it would be a lot of hassle.
 It would be prone to human errors, calculation errors, or errors in data management.
 One of the best and most efficient methods would be to use Primavera P6 to create an S-curve.

 Primavera P6 has its own standard function of generating S-curves.
 There are two ways to create S-curves in Primavera:

 - Tracking View